 Smart Bitcoin Cash is compatible with Ethereum and was created to utilize decentralized applications or dApps with more affordable transactions.
 It looks to compete with Ethereum by offering cheaper space for running decentralized applications.

-Unlike Bitcoin, the Bitcoin Cash network is growing by finding more ways to promote the use of its cryptocurrency.
+Unlike Bitcoin, which seems to focus mostly on the “store of value” narrative, Bitcoin Cash is trying to grow by finding more ways to promote the its use.
 According to Bitcoin.com over 4,000 businesses are accepting Bitcoin Cash as a form of payment.

 The Bitcoin Cash network also boasts the Simple Ledger Protocol that allows developers to create and issue new tokens.
 The protocol also supports Non-Fungible Tokens (NFTs), which have become quite popular over the years, since they first hit the crypto market.